Investor Education

 Invest in a mix of equity and debt.
 Try to balance growth with stability.
 Useful for moderate-risk investors and near-goal transitions.

 Within each bucket there are many SEBI-defined sub-categories (large cap, flexi cap, mid cap, liquid, short duration, etc.).
 Suitability depends on your goal, time horizon and risk profile.
+Learn how to choose the right fund.

 Direct vs Regular plans – where do we fit in?